-The need or otherwise for licensing of any dams (including referable dams) or creek diversions, under the Water Act 2000 should be discussed.
-Water allocation and water sources should be established in consultation with Department of Natural Resources and Mining.
+The need or otherwise for licensing of any dams (including referable dams) or creek diversions, under the Water Act 2000 should be discussed and permanent or temporary waterway barriers under the Fisheries Act 1994.

+Water allocation and water sources should be established in consultation with Department of Natural Resources and Water.